deepyr/DutchSwap/docs/quickstart/index.rst

 2 - Starting a Dutch Auction
 ============================

-The first step for you, as for seller is to have a token you wish to sell.
-To do that you only need to follow the next steps.
+The process for creating an auction for your token is simple, you only need to follow the next steps:

-    - Connect your Ethereum wallet if you havent already.
-If you don't have your Ethereum wallet yet, you need to create one.
-To do this, we recommend `Metamask <https://metamask.io/>`_.
-It is the fastest, most reliable and easiest way to get started with anything build on the Ethereum.
     - Click "New Auction" tab on the left side of the DutchSwap studio.
-You will see a window indicating the following steps required to create an auction.
+You will see a window indicating the steps required to create an auction.
-    - The first thing you need to enter is an ERC20 Token.
-If you don’t have one yet, you should create it first by going back to step 1.
-    - Fill the following fields:
+    - Enter the details of the ERC20 Token you're wishing to sell.
+    - Set your auction details, including:
         - Amount - quantity of token supply that you want to sell.
-        - Prices - set the starting price and the end one for your offer.
+        - Prices - set the starting price high and the end price as low as you're willing to go.
-        - Dates - pick appropriative dates for your auction
+        - Dates - pick appropriative start and end dates for your auction.

-    - Congratulation on this!
-Now you have created your auction and have full access to its data.
-Change it whatever it needed and manage your business with comfort.
+    Congratulation!
+You have created your auction and have full access to its data.
+Change it whatever is needed and manage your token sale with comfort.

 .. note::